If you’ve ever traveled abroad be it for vacation, work or as a study-abroad experience, you’re bound to have experienced culture shock.

 First, to understand reverse culture shock, we have to understand its twin, culture shock.
 During orientation, whether before or after arriving in your new country, they tell you all about it.

 According to Cambridge Dictionary, culture shock is “a feeling of confusion that results from suddenly experiencing a culture with customs that are not familiar to you”.
-It is often compared to a roller-coaster, and according to InterExchange, features 4 main components:

 1. Arrival